-The Duchess of Cambridge gave birth to the princess at 8.34 am, who weighed 8lbs 3oz.
-The Duke of Cambridge was with her when she gave birth.
-The Queen, The Duke of Edinburgh, The Prince of Wales and The Duchess of Cornwall, Prince Harry and members of both families were immediately informed of the news.
+The Duchess of Cambridge gave birth to the princess at 8.34 am on May 2, 2015.
+She weighed 8lbs 3oz.
+The Duke of Cambridge was with beside the duchess when she delivered the baby.
+The Queen, The Duke of Edinburgh, The Prince of Wales and The Duchess of Cornwall, Prince Harry and other members of Royal Family were immediately informed of the news.

-The Duke and Duchess of Cambridge and their baby daughter make their first appearance outside the Lindo Wing of St. Mary's Hospital in Paddington, London.
-The couple left for Kensington Palace soon after.
+The Duke and Duchess of Cambridge and their baby daughter made their first appearance outside the Lindo Wing of St. Mary's Hospital in Paddington, London, leaving for Kensington Palace soon after.
 After their first few nights in the palace, the family of four left for their country home, Anmer Hall, in the Queen’s Sandringham estate in Norfolk on Tuesday.

 The delightful baby was named Charlotte Elizabeth Diana.
 Charlotte is a popular name in the Royal Family.
 Charlotte is derived from the male name Charles.
-King George III’s wife, a German princess, was named Charlotte.
+King George III’s wife Princess Charlotte of Mecklenburg-Strelitz.
 Their eldest daughter, the princess royal, was also named Charlotte.
-King George IV’s daughter, Princess Charlotte, would have become queen had she outlived both her father and grandfather, King George III.
+King George IV’s daughter, Princess Charlotte, could have been queen had she outlived both her father and grandfather, King George III.

 Obviously Diana is a lovely way to remember Prince William’s mother, the late princess of Wales, who tragically died in 1997.

-The birth of Princess Charlotte surely brought cheer and jubilation, particularly to Queen Elizabeth II, who was “as thrilled as fans” as she excitedly shared last Buckingham Palace garden party that she was glad to have another great-granddaughter.
+The birth of Princess Charlotte surely brought cheer and jubilation, particularly to Queen Elizabeth II, who was “as thrilled as fans” as she excitedly shared at the Buckingham Palace garden party that she was glad to have another great-granddaughter.